Updated Feb. 4, 2014

-Inside the device, a moving piston is driven by a difference in temperature between the heat of a nuclear fuel source and the coldness of space or a planetary atmosphere.
-The piston moves a magnet back and forth through a coil of wire more than 100 times per second to generate electrical current in the wire.
-To prevent physical wear, the piston is suspended in a helium gas bearing, meaning it does not actually touch the inside of the mechanism.
+Inside the device, a moving piston would be driven by a difference in temperature between the heat of a nuclear fuel source and the coldness of space or a planetary atmosphere.
+The piston would move a magnet back and forth through a coil of wire more than 100 times per second to generate electrical current in the wire.
+To prevent physical wear, the piston would be suspended in a helium gas bearing, meaning it would not actually touch the inside of the mechanism.